brianach/eol_checker/README.md

     Aditionaly once the EOL items are all replaced the EOL Screen size is displays with the wrong number of rows in the inventory display area.

 - Terminal screen issues.
 I initially set up the screen with a width of 120 characters and a length of 35.
 This was to allow for 6 hardware types .
 I modified the code on discovering that the max size was 80 characters by 25 lines.
 This led to a number of issues and code had to be refactored to allow for the smaller screen size.
-Reducing the number of hardware types from 6 to 4 was simple enough and didn't affect the simulation in any way as I already had 2 sets of 2 hardware types with equal EOL values so removing 1 of each had no material impact on the siulation.
+Reducing the number of hardware types from 6 to 4 was simple enough and didn't affect the simulation in any way as I already had 2 sets of 2 hardware types with equal EOL values so removing 1 of each had no material impact on the simulation.
 The display area for the inventory was more problematic and had to be altered both to render the inventory but more crucially to correctly detect that the end of the inventory was reached.
 Finally, the ansi coloring, while rendering perfectly in Gitpod with excellent contrast and readablity, does not render anywhere near as well on the Heroku terminal unfortunately and time constraints prevented me from adjuting and resolving this.

     Gitpod and Heroku contrasted side by side